alexgorbatchev/crc/README.md

 # CRC for node.js

 This is a basic port/copy of the JavaScript CRC implementation.
-The module is compatible with RequireJS.
+The module is compatible with Node.js and Require.js.

+This is an almost direct copy from http://www.digsys.se/JavaScript/CRC.aspx

 ## Functions